SDK reference

 • payOrderId (string): The unique identifier of the PayOrder to be refunded

-• params (RefundOrderParams): Parameters required to create a refund
+• params (PayOrderParams): Parameters for the refund

 payOrderQuote